 Every knitter is different – we hold our needles and yarn slightly differently, we are more tense or relaxed as we work.
-This means is that if I knit a square using aran weight yarn and 5mm needles, and Alexa knits a square using exactly the same yarn and needles, the two squares of fabric will be different sizes because Alexa and I have different tensions.
+This means is that if I knit a square using aran weight yarn and 5mm needles, and Alexa knits a square using exactly the same yarn and needles, the two squares of fabric will likely be slightly different sizes because Alexa and I have different tensions.

 The gauge stated on knitting patterns acts as a universal equalizer – it allows different knitters to follow the same pattern and achieve the desired size.

-::: What is a swatch? :::
+What is a gauge swatch?

 Next wash the swatch, dry it, and lay it out (this is called ‘blocking’… more on that here).
 Once dry, measure the stitches and rows per inch once more, and take note of the number again – this is the BLOCKED gauge.
 Many yarns change gauge quite drastically with blocking, and since you are going to block and wash your finished garment, the gauge after blocking is the really important one to know.